maliput/maliput_documentation/docs/developer_guidelines.rst

 * Optionally update ``maliput_stable.repos`` file in `repos_index <https://github.com/ToyotaResearchInstitute/repos_index>`_
   under the appropriate ROS2 distro folder when it is appropriate (no package regression).
-* Create a binary tarball of the workspace.
+* Create a binary tarball of the workspace (see :ref:`create-a-named-release-tarball`).
 * Upload the binary tarball to Amazon S3 bucket.

 Create a new package major release